-Often times when a buyer and seller are negotiating over the sale of a home, the buyer indicates they would like to have certain personal property from the home.
-There are times when the seller is OK with that, either due to not wanting those items, or wanting the buyer to have them to help facilitate the sale.
+When a buyer and seller are negotiating over the sale of a home sometimes the buyer indicates they would like to have certain personal property from the home.
+The seller is OK with that either due to not wanting those items, or wanting the buyer to have them to help facilitate the sale.

 The writers of mortgage guidelines have a problem with including personal property in a real estate contract.
 Let’s say an underwriter is analyzing a loan application for a home and it includes several items of personal property that obviously have some value.
 They would have a problem in calculating the loan-to-value on the loan.

 Home Value Example:

 - $400,000 loan amount, which is an 80% loan-to-value with a 20% down payment